rodrigocarlos2/Minerador/README.md

 # Minerador

-* Text Mining in Python using PDF.
+* Text(PDF) Mining in Python using PDFMiner3k or PyPDF2.

+# Source

+* Read context from file pdf1.

+# Source 2

+* Read context from file pdf1 and create a new file with it context.

 # Requisites